Naveenv14/internship/README.md

 Choose the Standard Image Model or Face Recognition (depending on your goal).
 Create classes by capturing images of faces for each class (e.g., different individuals).
 Train the model by clicking the Train Model button.

 Step 2: Exporting the Trained Model

 After training, click on the Export Model button.
 Select the TensorFlow option.
 Download the Keras .h5 model file by clicking on the appropriate export link.

 Step 3: Setting Up the Python Environment

 Install Python (if not already installed) by downloading it from python.org.
 Ensure Python 3.7+ is installed.
 Install a code editor like VS Code or PyCharm for coding.
-Open a terminal and create a virtual environment: bash
+Open a terminal and create a virtual environment:
-Copy code

 python -m venv face_rec_env
 Activate the virtual environment:
 On Windows:
-bash
-Copy code

 face_rec_env\Scripts\activate
 On Mac/Linux:
-bash
-Copy code

 source face_rec_env/bin/activate

 Step 4: Installing Required Libraries

-Run the following commands in the terminal to install the necessary libraries:
+Run the following commands in the terminal to install the necessary libraries: pip install tensorflow pip install numpy pip install opencv-python pip install matplotlib pip install pillow

-bash
-Copy code
-pip install tensorflow
-pip install numpy
-pip install opencv-python
-pip install matplotlib
-pip install pillow
 Step 5: Loading the Exported Model

 Place the .h5 model file downloaded from Teachable Machine in your project directory.
-Create a Python script (e.g., face_recognition.py) and add the following code to load the model: python
+Create a Python script (e.g., face_recognition.py) and add the following code to load the model:
-Copy code

 import tensorflow as tf

 # Load the Teachable Machine Keras model
 model = tf.keras.models.load_model('model.h5')
 print("Model loaded successfully!")

 Step 6: Capturing and Preprocessing Images

-Use OpenCV to capture images from your webcam: python
+Use OpenCV to capture images from your webcam:
-Copy code

 import cv2

 # Open the webcam